tasmota/decode-config/README.md

 }
 ```

-Be aware to keep a valid JSON-format.
-For example: When cutting unnecessary content from a given JSON backup file, consider to remove the last comma:
+Be aware to keep the JSON-format valid.
+For example: When cutting unnecessary content from a given JSON backup file, consider to remove the last comma on same indent level:

-Invalid JSON format:
+Invalid JSON format (useless comma in line 3: `...2.294442,`):

 ```json
 {